Textile and Crafts Tour to Exotic Morocco (INCLUDE the camel/desert trip–take out M??)

 The Dar el-Makhzem Palace was enlarged by each successive Sultan.
 The carved wooden ceilings and marble courtyard showcase the intricacies of talented Moroccan craft-work.
 Also in the Kasbah is the infamous Cafe Detroit, once a haunt for the visiting and expat writers, artists and hangers-on in the 1960s.

-On our last night (October 4) at the Farewell Dinner, we’ll take leave of old friends and new, and pack our bags, ready for flights home from Tangiers the next morning/day of October 5.
-After the trip, you’ll receive a photo journal book to remember your trip!
+On our last included night of hotel (October 4) at the Farewell Dinner, we’ll take leave of old friends and new, and pack our bags, ready for After the trip, you’ll receive a photo journal book to remember your trip! flights home from Tangiers the next morning/day of October 5.
+Arrange your plane tickets to arrive on September 20 and to fly out of Tangiers on October 5, 2018.

 Single Supplement: $985